ahvonenj/synergism-hypersynergy/README.md

 **![](https://github.com/ahvonenj/synergism-hypersynergy/blob/main/doc/img/hepteracts.png?raw=true)**

+**Hepteract expand cost protection**

+Quick expand comes with cost protection setting which will prevent you from quick expanding your hepteracts if the cost would exceed a configurable limit.
+It is enabled by default at set to 50% of your current hepteracts.

 ### Mod panel

 The mod adds a new button to the top right corner of the window, which opens the mod panel when clicked.
 Currently the panel contains only a "Log" tabs, but more features such as different mod settings and toggles might be added in the future.